 Tourism in Arizona is more like returning to a childhood home where you are welcomed with all the attractions that create lifetime memories and nostalgia.
 There’s nothing like the roar of the crowds at the Cactus League Spring Training.
-In 2014, there was a record breaking 1.68 million fans that flocked to Arizona to catch the Cactus League Spring Training teams in action at the brand new Cubs Park.
+In 2018, 1.75 million fans that flocked to Arizona to catch the Cactus League Spring Training teams in action at the brand new Cubs Park.
 In the Phoenix area, 15 teams played spring training games that year.
 Teams included the Arizona Diamondbacks, Los Angeles Dodgers, Chicago Cubs, San Diego Padres, Oakland Athletics, Texas Rangers, Seattle Mariners, Colorado Rockies, Los Angeles Angels of Anaheim, San Francisco Giants, Cincinnati Reds, Chicago White Sox and the Kansas City Royals.
-Loyal baseball fans might want to check the Cactus League Spring Training Schedule 2016 before making travel arrangements to Arizona.
+Loyal baseball fans might want to check the Cactus League Spring Training Schedule 2019 before making travel arrangements to Arizona.
 The schedule can be found at http://www.springtrainingonline.com/features/master-schedule-cactus.htm.

 While the world loves Arizona’s Grand Canyon and Grand Canyon National Recreation area, there are many other attractions not to be missed.
 Artists and photographers thrill to the wondrous colors in Monument Valley Navajo Tribal Park.
 Tourists find this one of Arizona’s most breathtaking sights.
 There is also the famous Hoover Dam, a marvelous tribute to engineering design.
 Whether tourists prefer Phoenix, Tucson, feel the magnetic pull of Scottsdale or choose to venture off the beaten path to the Arizona-Sonora Desert Museum, be sure to plan an itinerary that includes the most important tourist sights.
 Some tourists are true architectural buffs and feel San Xavier del Bac built in the 1700s; El Presidio Historic District or the Mexican Baroque style of St. Augustine Cathedral increases their knowledge of architecture.